 For diagnosing primary infections, serologic tests are the most commonly employed laboratory approach.
-Of the variety of tests available, some are highly specific for an active infection, while a few have a significant frequency of falsepositive results.
+Of the variety of tests available, some are highly specific for an active infection, while a few have occasional false-positive results.8

 Specific tests are typically selected by the director of the clinical laboratory.
 Factors involved in such selection include the cost and rapidity of obtaining results, the availability of tests from specific reference laboratories that provide other testing services, and the sensitivity and specificity of the tests.
 Moreover, tests available to a specific provider may change over time because of renegotiated contracts and other factors.
-This has complicated the interpretation of coccidioidal serologic testing.
-Because of this, the following two general principles are useful in the primary care setting: First, in most circumstances, a positive serologic test for coccidioidal antibodies is highly presumptive of a current coccidioidal infection.
-Therefore, a report of a positive serologic test should always be reviewed by someone familiar with test interpretation.
+These considerations have complicated the ordering and interpretation of coccidioidal serologic testing.
+Because of this, the following two general principles are useful in the primary care setting:

+First, in most circumstances, a positive serologic test for coccidioidal antibodies is highly presumptive of a current coccidioidal infection.
+Therefore, a report of any positive serologic test should always be reviewed by someone familiar with test interpretation.
 Second, a negative serologic test never excludes the presence of a coccidioidal infection.
 For this reason, in evaluating a possible coccidioidal infection, one or even two repeated serologic tests will increase the sensitivity for diagnosis.
 If repeated testing over the course of two months fails to produce a serologic diagnosis, further serologic testing is likely to be unrewarding.

 "A positive serologic test for coccidioidal antibodies is highly presumptive of a coccidioidal infection.
-Therefore, a positive serologic result should always be reviewed by someone familiar with test interpretation."
+Therefore, any positive serologic result should always be reviewed by someone familiar with test interpretation."
 "A negative serologic test should never exclude a coccidioidal infection.
 In evaluating a possible coccidioidal infection, repeated serologic tests will increase the sensitivity for diagnosis."